firebase/genkit/docs/get-started.md

     -   On the Actions tab you will see a list of all of the flows you have defined and any models that have been configured by plugins.

-        Click on jokeFlow and try running it with some input text (for example, `"manatees"`).
+        Click **jokeFlow** and try running it with some input text (for example, `"manatees"`).
 If all goes well, you'll be rewarded with a joke about manatees.
 Run it a few more times and you might get one that's funny.

     -   On the Flows tab, you'll see a history of flow executions.
 For each entry you can see the parameters that were passed to the flow and a trace of each step as they run.

 ## Deploy your flow